anyscale/templates/templates/endpoints_v2/README.md

  • Mission Chinese Food
  • Sushi Nakazawa
  • The French Laundry
- • Delfina
- • Spices
- • Quince
- • Bistro L'Etoile
- • The Slanted Door
- • The Counter
- • The Chronicle
- • The Mint
- • The French Press
- • The Palace Cafe
- • The Inn at the Opera House
- • The Green Table
- • The Palace Cafe
 ```

 Endpoints uses an OpenAI-compatible API, allowing us to use the OpenAI SDK to access Endpoint backends.